 - Participation.
 Students are expected to stay up-to-date in the class.
 If a student needs extra help with course technology, it is the student's responsibility to alert the instructor (via email, Blackboard message, or phone) as soon as possible.
 Please utilize the course Blackboard page.
 The classroom environment is open and harassment free, so please engaged in discussion. - Deadlines.
-All assignments are due by Sunday at 11:59pm of the assigned week.
-Students will be deducted 5 points for every 24-hour period the assignment is not turned in, including weekends.
-Discussions posted after the due date will receive a 0 (since they are discussions and discussions don't work well after the due date occurs). - Grades.
+All assignments are due by 11:59pm of the specified day.
+All exams, quizzes, and discussions are open until the closing date.
+DO NOT wait for the last minute to complete assignments.
+If a student does not turn in or complete a quiz or exam by the necessary time, the student will lose 5 points for every 24-hours that the assignment is late (this does mean that quizzes are worth 0 points after the due date).
+Students will receive a "0" for any discussion posts not made by 11:59pm on the due date (no exceptions). - Grades.
 Questions about grades can be emailed to the instructor up to 10 days (including weekends) after the grade is posted; after this time grades are considered final.
 Questions regarding grades can be emailed to the instructor no sooner then 24-hours after the grade has been posted.
 Challenging the grade will result in a re-grade.
 Re-grades may result in a grade higher or lower than the original grade.